kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 If the Kedro variables are not available within your Jupyter notebook, you could have a malformed configuration file or missing dependencies.
 The full error message is shown on the terminal used to launch `kedro jupyter notebook`.
 ```

-## How to explore a Kedro project in my notebook
+## How to explore a Kedro project in a notebook
 Here are some examples of how to work with the Kedro variables.
-To explore the full range of attributes and methods available, see the relevant [API documentation](/kedro) or use the [Python `dir` function](https://docs.python.org/3/library/functions.html#dir) (e.g. `dir(catalog)`).
+To explore the full range of attributes and methods available, see the relevant [API documentation](/kedro) or use the [Python `dir` function](https://docs.python.org/3/library/functions.html#dir), for example `dir(catalog)`.

 ### `%run_viz` line magic